TreedomZhang/intro-ToIM/Feb18/description.md

 *Description:*

-In this program, I want the LEDs to blink if the momentary switch is LOW, and the speed of the blinking should be 1/10 of the sensorValue which is the potentiometer.
+In this program, I want the LEDs to blink if the momentary switch is LOW, and the speed of the blinking should be 1/10 of the sensorValue which is the analogRead of the potentiometer.
 Then if the momentary switch is HIGH, both LEDS should give off light and the brightness should be proportional to the lightValue which is the mapped value of the photoresistor.

 *Problems:*